AphasiacSS/CSGO-Door-Spam/README.md

 Hold down E

-F11 to pause & play the macro
+LCtrl+e to pause & play the macro

 you can change what key to use at the start of the macro